tostaylo/chrome-measure-user-perf/README.md

 })();
 ```

-Start up your application.
+Start up your website.
 Make sure the `config.host` matches the url your application is running on.

 Execute your Node script invoking `TraceRunner.run`